nu-desine/AlphaLive/Other Files/README - running AlphaLive.txt

 Extra files that you will need to add manually:
 * The Audio Library contents - place in "./Library/Audio Library".
 You will only have access to these audio samples if you have purchased an AlphaSphere.
-* firmwareUpdater executable/application - place is "./Application Data".
+* firmwareUpdater executable/application - place in "./Application Data".
 You can find this within the AlphaLive download bundle available at [???], or you can build it yourself using the source code available at https://github.com/nu-desine/SphereWare/tree/master/Bootloader/HostLoaderApp.
+* AlphaLive Updater executable/application - place in "./Application Data".
+You can find this within the AlphaLive download bundle available at [???], or you can build it yourself using the source code available at [???].